model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 variable) and zero or more projections (dereference `*`, field access `.x`, slice indexing `[1]`[^slice-exprs]).

-[^slice-exprs]: Slice indices can be lvalues and integer arithmetic expressions.
+[^slice-exprs]: Slice indices can be lvalues referencing function arguments,
+    constants and integer arithmetic expressions.

 Because lvalues are restricted to using projections only, Kani must break encapsulation here.
 If need be we can reference fields that are usually hidden,